20 Fresh Ways to Say “Please Let Me Know if This Works for You” (With Examples)

 This option works well when you’re looking for more than just a yes or no. It invites the recipient to share their thoughts, which can be invaluable in refining plans or proposals.

-See also 20 Heartfelt Ways to Say "Thinking of You" (With Examples)
+See also 20 Other Ways to Say "You As Well" (With Examples)

 Example scenario: You’re a freelance designer presenting a logo concept to a new client.